PedroLorenzen/PedroLorenzen/README.md

 ## 🌱 I'm Currently Working On

 ### 🖥️ Full Stack Application (ShelfSense).
 Access to platform is posible by request.
-ShelfSense is a modern full-stack application designed to revolutionize inventory management.
+As a hobby project beside my daily work as a Developer I play with developing and maintaining ShelfSense. it's a modern full-stack application designed to revolutionize inventory management.
 Our platform helps businesses streamline operations, enhance efficiency, and gain real-time insights into both their own stock levels and those of their suppliers—all in one intuitive interface. <br>
 - Automated Inventory Tracking ; supplier & Stock Insights with real-time analytics ; cloud-based architecture on a single VM through Digital Ocean. <br>
 - CI/CD: Automated testing, deployment and merge control.